Simon2828/west-bridgford-advice-centre/src/pages/blog/2020-11-17-west-bridgford-advice-centre-closed-until-further-notice.md

 tags:
   - West Bridgford Advice Centre
 ---
-We are open from 9.15 a.m.
+We are open on Wednesday mornings from 9.30 a.m. until 12.30 p.m.